TaoRuijie/Speaker-Recognition-Demo/readme.md

 This code is modified based on https://github.com/clovaai/voxceleb_trainer , include the pretrain model.

+## What it can do ?
-Speaker verification&recognition is to judge if two utterance belong to the same speaker based on the each person's unique voiceprint
+This code can output the verification score between two utterances (wav audio file) to judge if they belong to the same speaker based on the person's unique voiceprint.

-## How to use:
+## How to use ?
 ### Input:

   Put the wav files you want to verify into the `data` folder, change the `enrollment_audio` and `test_audio` in `run.sh` file.